Michael Horberg

 Member, AcademyHealth

-Dr. Horberg serves as director of HIV/AIDS program-wide for Kaiser Permanente and as Clinical Lead for HIV/AIDS and STDs for the Care Management Institute.
-Under President Obama, Dr. Horberg has served on the Presidential Advisory Council on HIV/AIDS, having co-chaired the Access to Care and Improved Outcomes Committee.
+Under President Obama, Dr. Horberg served on the Presidential Advisory Council on HIV/AIDS (PACHA) and co-chaired the Access to Care and Improved Outcomes Committee.
 Dr. Horberg is a Fellow of the American College of Physicians and the Infectious Disease Society of America (IDSA).
-He is Past-Chair of the Board of Directors of the HIV Medicine Association of IDSA.
-He has served on the IDSA Quality Performance Committee, and presently co-chairs the IDSA Primary Care Guideline Committee.
-Dr. Horberg has served as a commissioner on the State of Maryland Natalie M. LaPrade Medical Cannabis Commission.
-He is past-president of the national Gay and Lesbian Medical Association.
+He is Past-Chair of the Board of Directors of the HIV Medicine Association (HIVMA).
+He has served on the IDSA Quality Performance Committee and presently co-chairs the HIVMA/IDSA HIV Primary Care Guideline Committee.
+Dr. Horberg presently serves as the physician chair of the CDC-sponsored Health Care Action Group, promoting sexual health.
+He has chaired multiple Expert Panels on HIV-related provider performance measures (including ones sponsored by CMS, NCQA, and IDSA), and has served on NIH and CDC peer-review panels.
+He is past president of the National Gay and Lesbian Medicine Association.

-A Chicagoan by birth, Dr. Horberg attended Boston University Medical School, and received his Master of Advanced Studies, from University of California San Francisco.
-He completed his residency in internal medicine (categorical) at University of Chicago Michael Reese Hospital and Medical Center.
-He is a resident of the District of Columbia with his husband Chip and their pet poodle Grant.
+Dr. Horberg attended Boston University Medical School and received his Master of Advanced Studies from the University of California San Francisco.
+He completed his residency in internal medicine at the University of Chicago Michael Reese Hospital and Medical Center.
+He is a resident of Maryland, with his husband Chip and their pet poodle Grant.

 Research Interests: